 Poster session, Research & Scholars Day (on right is DOM’s director of the Internal Medicine Residency Program, Brian Uthlaut, MD)

-Named for three eminent physician-scientists from UVA’s Department of Medicine — Robert Carey, John Marshall and Michael Thorner– the annual Carey-Marshall-Thorner Research and Scholars Day provides an occasion to learn about the research that our residents and fellows are conducting as a vital part of their educational experience.
+Named for three eminent physician-scientists from UVA’s Department of Medicine — Robert Carey, John Marshall, and Michael Thorner– the annual Carey-Marshall-Thorner Research and Scholars Day provide an occasion to learn about the research that our residents and fellows are conducting as a vital part of their educational experience.

 All Department of Medicine trainees are encouraged to send a list of their publications from the previous year to Anthony Brinkman, Residency Coordinator.

 Advanced registration is encouraged, even for those not presenting a poster or giving an oral presentation.
 Registration is free and allows appropriate planning for refreshments.